mikecali/OCP-4.5-Serverless-Demo/README.md

 3. A working Service Mesh operator deployed.

 # Pre-requisites (Service Mesh deployment):
 1. Deploy service mesh and the required components in your OCP 4.5 cluster (Make sure you are selecting the Red Hat supported operator).
+These operators needs to be deployed on istio-system namespace.

         a.
 Jaeger
         b.
 Elastic Search